realAYAYA/CustomRenderingPass/README.md

 # CustomRenderingPass
-An unreal engine(5.5) plugin, which teach you how to build rendering features in plugin.
+An unreal engine(5.5) plugin, which teaches you how to build rendering features in plugin.